What is a trade war and why should I worry?

 What is a trade war?

-It's what it sounds like - a trade war is when countries try to attack each other's trade with tariffs and quotas.
+It's what it sounds like - a trade war is when countries try to attack each other's trade with taxes and quotas.

-One country will raise tariffs, causing the other to respond, in a tit-for-tat escalation.
+One country will raise tariffs, a type of tax, causing the other to respond, in a tit-for-tat escalation.

 This can hurt other nations' economies and lead to rising political tensions between them.